Caneryy/availproject.github.io/docs/operate/basics.md

 2023-11-27 17:24:41 💾 Database: RocksDb at ./node-data/chains/avail_goldberg_testnet/db/full
 ```

-OK, so far so good.
-Our role is `AUTHORITY` which means that we are running in validator mode.
+Okay, so far so good.
+Our role is `AUTHORITY`, which means that we are running in validator mode.
 Our name is clearly the correct one, KingMagnifico, and our database location is correct.
-Let's see the next few log lines
+Let's see the next few log lines:

 ```bash
 2023-11-27 17:24:43 🔨 Initializing Genesis block/state (state: 0x6bc7…ec83, header-hash: 0x6f09…a7ae)